jgoldfar/lbfgsb-matlab/README.md

 crash when you try to call it), then you may have to follow the more complicated installation instructions below.

-**Modify the Makefile.** You are almost ready to build the MEX file.
+**Modify the Makefile or set the appropriate variables** You are almost ready to build the MEX file.
 But before you do so, you need to edit the Makefile to coincide with your system setup.
 Edit the Makefile located inside the LBFGSB_HOME/src directory, following the instructions provided in this file.
 With this Makefile you may create: